-Theme 3 (Geographical Investigation) provides students with a range of opportunities to carry out fieldwork in order to deepen their understanding of what they have learned from Themes 1 and 2.
+Theme 4 (Geographical Investigation) provides students with opportunities to carry out fieldwork to deepen their understanding of what they have learned from Themes 1-3.
 They will learn how to craft research questions, plan their investigations, handle data, evaluate and communicate their findings to different audiences.